bpekaric/Book-Classification/README.md

-# Book Classification
+﻿# Book Classification

 1. ABOUT

 2. LEGAL

+3. TODO

 <br/>

 **ABOUT**

-A book classification system for smaller general-purpose libraries
+A book classification system for smaller general-purpose libraries.

 <br/>